runatlantis/atlantis/README.md

   }
 }
 ```
-  * This could happen if you're not using Webhook Secrets or a Repo Whitelist.
-* Running malicious hook commands specified in the `atlantis.yaml` file.
+* Running malicious hook commands specified in a `atlantis.yaml` file.
-  * This could happen if you're not using Webhook Secrets or a Repo Whitelist.
 * Someone adding `atlantis plan/apply` comments on your valid pull requests.
-  * This could happen if you're running Atlantis on a public repository.

 ### Mitigations
 #### Don't Use On Public Repos